canonical/operator-workflows/terraform-compliance/README.md

 `cc008_check.py` verifies that Terraform modules follow the CC008 Terraform module standards.
 HCL is parsed with `python-hcl2`.

+`cc008_spec.py` is the single source of truth for *what* CC008 requires (required files, mandatory variables/outputs per module type and their type/required/default constraints, the Product-module tying-resource types, the floating-ref denylist) as plain dataclasses with no checking logic.
+To see the full CC008 contract this checker enforces, read `cc008_spec.py` alone — `cc008_check.py` only contains the *how* (HCL parsing, constraint math, alphabetical comparison, etc.) that evaluates it.

 The reusable workflow installs the pinned dependencies from `requirements.txt` and runs the checker against module directories in the caller repository.